-To reinstate Christ Church Cathedral, as an awe-inspiring symbol of life, regeneration and healing, and as a testament to what can be achieved by people working together.
+To reinstate Christ Church Cathedral, this Whare Karakia Nui, to the glory of God, as an awe-inspiring symbol of life, regeneration and healing, and as a testament to what can be achieved by people working together.

 We are transforming a Cathedral from the 19th Century for the next century.
 The reinstated Cathedral will look similar but be safer, more functional, more flexible and more comfortable.
 There are five phases.